nordicenergy/guardian-proof-of-stake-platform/README.md

 ### Token Economies

 Nordic Energy´s COVI token and Guardian native token innovations saves lives and human suffering for billions.
 It helps communities to build healthier environment and Businesses create trust and stability.

+## The Highly Secured Cryptocurrency Wallet

+#### User panel:

+Guardian app is a complete web wallet that where user can use to buy coin using fiat and cryptocurrency and can withdrawals.
+The wallet is polished with an interesting color combination with modern design, clean code, and easy to customize very easy to use for all users.
+It has a variety of features such as the Crypto Wallet, Affiliate System, and many other features in the system.

+#### Admin Panel:

+Guardian admin dashboard is a complete web wallet that where user can use to buy our coin using fiat and cryptocurrency and can withdrawals.
+The wallet is polished with an interesting color combination with modern design, clean code, and easy to customize very easy to use for all users.
+It has a variety of features such as the Crypto Wallet, Affiliate System, and many other features in the system.

+### Mobile App

+Guardian mobile wallet app is a complete web wallet that our user can use to buy coin using fiat and cryptocurrency and can withdrawals.
+The wallet is polished with an interesting color combination with modern design, clean code, and easy to customize very easy to use for all users.
+It has a variety of features such as the Crypto Wallet, Affiliate System, and many other features in the system.